Smart Scale vs Regular Scale: The Ultimate 2026 Guide

 Common Mistakes to Avoid

-• Expecting medical-grade accuracy
+• Expecting medical-grade accuracy from a consumer device

-• Ignoring hydration and timing factors
+• Ignoring hydration and timing—these change BIA results

-• Not syncing the device properly
+• Not syncing or updating the app and firmware

 Smart Scale vs Regular Scale